momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 In this example, `tests/tests.rs` plays the same role as that of `tests/main.rs`, and the name of the output executable is `integration`.

-In the real world, [ripgrep](https://github.com/BurntSushi/ripgrep) uses this method, so please check its `Cargo.toml` and `tests` if you are interested.
+In the real world, [ripgrep](https://github.com/BurntSushi/ripgrep) uses this method.
+Please check its `Cargo.toml` and `tests` if you are interested.

 ## Conclusion

-I explained how to organize Rust integration code.
+In this guide, we've covered various techniques for organizing Rust integration tests, addressing common challenges, and leveraging Cargo's conventions.
+By adopting these strategies, you can maintain a clean, modular, and warning-free codebase for your Rust projects.

 1. `tests/util.rs` is considered an independent integration test
-1. `tests/util/mod.rs` is not an integration test, but might cause `dead code` warning
+1. `tests/util/mod.rs` is not an integration test, but might cause `dead code` warnings
-1. `tests/integration/main.rs` removes the warning and can leverage module system
+1. `tests/integration/main.rs` removes the warning and can leverage the module system
 1. naming rule can be changed by `[[test]]` section in Cargo.toml